 A Brief History of Sick People Tampering With Halloween Candy

 When kids start wolfing down their Halloween treats, there’s always one grim specter lurking in the back of parents' minds: what if some madman had filled their candy with poison, razor blades, needles, or some other decidedly terrifying foreign substance?
-But has this actually ever happened?
+But has this ever actually happened?
 Let’s take a look at how realistic these fears are.

 Has anyone ever really handed out poisoned Halloween candy?